Libya–United States relations: Normalizing relations

 In recognition of these actions, the U.S. began the process of normalizing relations with Libya.
 The U.S. terminated the applicability of the Iran and Libya Sanctions Act to Libya and the President signed an Executive Order on September 20, 2004, terminating the national emergency with respect to Libya and ending IEEPA-based economic sanctions.
 This action had the effect of unblocking assets blocked under the Executive Order sanctions.
 Restrictions on cargo aviation and third-party code-sharing have been lifted, as have restrictions on passenger aviation.
 Certain export controls remain in place.

 U.S. diplomatic personnel reopened the U.S. Interest Section in Tripoli on February 8, 2004.
 In the same month, the U.S. State Department lifted the 23-year travel ban on Libya.
 The U.S. Interest Section was upgraded to a U.S. Liaison Office on June 28, 2004, and to a full embassy on May 31, 2006.
 The establishment in 2005 of an American School in Tripoli demonstrates the increased presence of Americans in Libya, and the continuing normalization of bilateral relations.
 Libya re-established its diplomatic presence in Washington with the opening of an Interest Section on July 8, 2004, which was subsequently upgraded to a Liaison Office in December 2004 and to a full embassy on May 31, 2006.

 On May 15, 2006, the US State Department announced its intention to rescind Libya's designation as a state sponsor of terrorism in recognition of the fact that Libya had met the statutory requirements for such a move: it had not provided any support for acts of international terrorism in the preceding six-month period, and had provided assurances that it would not do so in the future.
 On June 30, 2006, the U.S. rescinded Libya's designation as a state sponsor of terrorism.
 In July 2007, Mr. Gene Cretz was nominated by President Bush as ambassador to Libya.
 The Foreign Relations Committee of the U.S. Senate held Cretz's confirmation hearing on Wednesday, September 25, 2008.
 The Libyan government satisfied its responsibility and paid the remaining amount of money it owed (total of $1.5 billion) to the victims of several acts of terrorism on Friday, October 31, 2008.
 That same year, the United States and Libya also signed a bilateral Agreement on Science and Technology Cooperation.

 Principal U.S. Officials included Chargé d'Affaires William Milam and Deputy Principal Officer J. Christopher Stevens.

-The U.S. Embassy in Libya is temporarily located at the Corinthia Bab Africa Hotel, Souk al-Thulatha, Al-Gadim, Tripoli.
-The U.S. consular representative's office is also located at the Corinthia Bab Africa Hotel.
-Limited services are available for U.S. citizens.